 - Brown the chicken with the spices.
 Add the mushrooms.
 Stir in the flour.

-- Stir in part of the chicken stock.
+- Stir in part of the chicken broth.
 Then, add the remaining stock and noodles.
 Bring to a boil and stir.
 Let simmer until the noodles are tender.

 - Remove the pan from the heat.
-Stir in the yogurt.
+Melt the yogurt into the pasta, and garnish with parsley.
 DIG IN!

 - To Store.
-Refrigerate stroganoff in an airtight storage container for up to 3 days.
+Keep stroganoff in an airtight container in the fridge for up to 3 days.

 - To Reheat.
 Rewarm leftovers in a Dutch oven on the stovetop over medium-low heat.
 Add a splash of chicken stock as needed.